 Besides the size of a fish tank, there are many aquarium shapes to choose from.
 By far, an ideal aquarium shape is that of a low rectangle.
 Make sure you try to allow as much space as possible.
 While it may *sound* appealing to have a deep aquarium — the fish won’t like it/ Such a shape forces the fish to swim to the side and not up and down.
 There is also a lot more work to maintain a deep aquarium (over 30 inches tall).

 Aquariums also come in a variety of shapes and designs such as wall mounted fish tanks, column fish tanks, and even coffee table aquariums.

-One of the most popular designs is the column aquarium.
-The design is esthetically pleasing, matching the elegant decor in most modern apartments and homes.
-The vertical design also allows great savings in space.
+One of the most popular models is the column aquarium.
+The design is aesthetically pleasing, matching the elegant decor in most modern apartments and homes.
+The vertical design also allows significant savings in space.
 You can get column aquariums in different shapes, sizes, and capacity.